 A few years ago, we did these walls with a white cement plaster called Lehigh’s white cement plaster.
 When mixed with sand which is usually brown, the color appears sort of a whitish tan color that varies with the amount of water applied.
 But, again, we were after old-world charm.

-Hello ambitious guys and gals, in this video, I am explaining just the tip of the iceberg in regards to lateral movement in retaining walls, whether or not the retaining walls are made of concrete, cinderblocks, rocks, bricks, or wood, with stucco, lateral movement should be considered thoroughly, and proper precautionary measures should be considered.
+In this video, I explain the tip of the iceberg regarding the lateral movement in retaining walls.
+Whether or not the retaining walls are made of concrete, cinderblocks, rocks, bricks, or wood, with stucco, lateral movement should be considered thoroughly, and proper precautionary measures should be considered.

 Such as the fact that when the rain starts and continues for a few days, to say worst-case scenario, months, the amount of water generates much-added weight and especially which causes movement, retaining walls can move from an inch to a foot and sometimes even collapse although rare.

-Like on the site below to view some images of impressive buttresses, super cool pictures, you will be impressed impressed.https://www.google.com/search?
+Like on the site below to view some impressive buttresses, super cool pictures, you will be impressed impressed.https://www.google.com/search?

 With a bit of attention with interest, you too can connect the dots in understanding the basic principles or ideas of why retaining walls often hairline or crack.